ArnoldMuchene/ArnoldMuchene/README.md

 ### Hi there 👋 My name is Arnold Njenga.
 ---

- -📊 Data & Research – Interested in analyzing travel behavior and housing demand to influence sustainable development.
+- 📊 Data & Research – Interested in analyzing travel behavior and housing demand to influence sustainable development.

- -🚀I'm diving into understanding travel behavior and how housing choice location affects demand in rural and tribal communities in United States.
+- 🚀I'm diving into understanding travel behavior and how housing choice location affects demand in rural and tribal communities in United States.

- -🏗️ I design multistory concrete buildings and infrastructure projects part time and I'm a CEO of NjengaBuildMore.
+- 🏗️ I design multistory concrete buildings and infrastructure projects part time and I'm a CEO of NjengaBuildMore.

 - ✈️ In my free time I explore trails and read about politics and history.

 - 🎓 Mentorship & Knowledge Sharing – Dedicated to supporting young engineers in their education and professional growth.

 ---